How much does it cost to charge a Tesla? It ranges from about $8 to $18 to fully charge a Tesla, depending on the model vehicle you drive.

 The following is the MPGe for the standard Tesla Model 3: 142 MPGe.

-But this value alone doesn’t help us calculate the cost of charging a Tesla.
-In other words, we need to use the price per kilowatt-hour (kWh) versus the price of a gallon of gas.
+This value is interesting to know, but it doesn’t help us calculate the charging cost of a Tesla.
+We need to use the price per kilowatt-hour (kWh) versus the price of a gallon of gas.
 While noting, we express the battery capacity of an electric vehicle in terms of kWh.

 Thus, in our calculation, we’ll use miles per kWh versus miles per gallon.

-For this reason, we need to know the cost of a kWh of electricity.
-Nationwide, the cost of electricity was 13.7 cents per kWh in January 2021.
+Next, we need to know the cost per kWh of electricity.
+Nationwide, the average electricity rate was 13.7 cents per kWh in February 2021.

 |Date||Gasoline cost per gallon||Electricity cost per kWh|